Sherrill Manufacturing: History

-For over a century, Sherrill, New York was the headquarters of Oneida Limited, which was the world's largest flatware producer.
+Beginning in 1948, Sherrill, New York was the headquarters of Oneida Limited, which was the world's largest flatware producer.
 However, increased competition from low-cost Asian manufacturers in the early 2000s led Oneida to transfer its manufacturing operations overseas in 2004, and it announced plans to close its Sherrill factory, eliminating several hundred jobs.
 Gregory Owens and Matthew Roberts, both former Oneida employees, bought the factory for $1 million.
 The day after Oneida ceased operations at the Sherrill plant in May 2005, the plant was reopened under the new company, Sherrill Manufacturing, Inc., with a smaller workforce.
 Owens is now the CEO of the company, and Roberts is the president.

 For the next three years, with a reduced workforce of 160, SMI continued to produce silver flatware for Oneida Ltd. under an exclusive contract.
 In 2008 that contract was extended for two more years.
 As part of that extended agreement, SMI was then also able to produce flatware for other companies.
 Suffering during the economic downturn of the mid-2000s, the company’s sales fell more than 50 percent, and by 2010, when their contract with Oneida expired; SMI was facing a dire financial crisis.

 The owners filed for reorganization under Chapter 11 bankruptcy protection in late 2010, and temporarily ceased all production.
 After cutting their staff down to only six full-time employees, selling off their excess equipment and inventory, and selling the one million square foot plant in its entirety and leasing back only a portion, SMI emerged from bankruptcy in November 2013.
 As a result of this transition, SMI adopted a new business model in which they have now become a direct seller of their flatware under the Liberty Tabletop brand.
 In June 2014, SMI moved its government and contract manufacturing operations from a plant in Mexico back to the Sherrill facility, increasing its workforce to 42.
 The company moved from six-week production stints to daily production.

 By 2015, SMI had more than quadrupled their workforce, and planned to add 20 new jobs by 2016.
 They currently produce several lines of flatware under their Liberty Tabletop brand, including SMI USA, Sherrill Home, Sherrill Heritage, and Sherrill Lux.
 All flatware is manufactured in their Sherrill, New York facility.